microsoft/code-with-engineering-playbook/design-reviews/decision-log/readme.md

 - **Context:**

-    *The text should provide the reader an understanding of the problem, or as Michael Nygard puts it, a value-neutral description of the forces at play.*
+    *The text should provide the reader an understanding of the problem, or as Michael Nygard puts it, a value-neutral [an objective] description of the forces at play.*

     Example:

     > *Due to the microservices design of the platform, we need to ensure consistency of logging throughout each service so tracking of usage, performance, errors etc. can be performed end-to-end.
 A single logging/monitoring framework should be used where possible to achieve this, whilst allowing the flexibility for integration/export into other tools at a later stage.
 The developers should be equipped with a simple interface to log messages and metrics.*

+    *If the development team had a data-driven approach to back the decision, i.e. a study that evaluates the potential choices against a set of objective criteria by following the guidance in [Trade Studies](../trade-studies/readme.md), the study should be refered to in this section.*

 - **Decision:**